beet-software/dorm/dorm_annotations/README.md

 ```

 The generator validates the callback signature when it compiles the generated source.
 A custom
-generated key type can be declared through `GeneratedIdSpec(type: ...)`; each database engine
+generated key type can be declared through `GeneratedIdSpec(type: ...)`.
+A
+database-assigned key can be declared through
+`DatabaseGeneratedIdSpec(type: ...)`; each database engine
 decides which ID types it supports.